remogatto/z80/README.md

 * Machine independent (i.e. the same package could be used to emulate several Z80-based machines).
 * Tested against the excellent test-suite shipped with FUSE.
-* It includes a couple of disassembling/debugging methods.
+* It includes a couple of disassembling/debugging functions.

 # Emulators